frierenwithlove/frierenwithlove/README.md

 ## 🤝 At the end

-If you have any questions about me or something else, feel free to <a href="mailto:nakanohuy5@gmail.com">contact me through email</a> me.
+If you have any questions about me or something else, feel free to <a href="mailto:hoangnamlovegura@gmail.com">contact me through email</a> me.

 > Peace and Love

-> "Quang Huy" - Miku
+> "Nguyen Hoang Nam" - Frieren

 [Dev]: [FB](https://www.facebook.com/profile.php?id=100091729477173)